GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A broad gold band which makes the most pleasent resonating sound when struck by a wand.
 *Wearer gains a +2 to all attacks made with wands in the same hand as the ring for the purpose of inflicting a critical hit*.

+**Elfen Amulet**, $ 36,000
+Neg.
+A fine altyprium chain bears a likeclytch holding any manner of precious gemstone.
+**A player character wearing this may choose to make a spellcheck a success with a single point of success automatically so long as the DV is not greater than level + heroism + [Magic].
+If they do, the stone dissolves and the amulet loses its power*.

 **False Torch**, $20,000
 Unique
 Neg.